The Filson Historical Society: History

+As time passed, the administration and board began looking for a new location to accommodate a growing collection and staff, along with additional programming space.
+The purchase of the Edwin Hite Ferguson Mansion at 1310 South 3rd Street was finalized in 1984, the centennial of the Filson's existence, and the renovation and additions to the Filson's new home began.
+Building renovations and the addition of 6 levels of temperature-controlled/secure stacks were completed throughout 1985.
+In the summer of 1986, the Filson's collections and staff moved into the new location, encompassing the mansion for offices and library/archival storage and a carriage house for storage and display.

 The Ferguson Mansion has been the Filson Historical Society's headquarters since 1986.
-Designed by the architectural firm of Dodd and Cobb and completed in 1905, the Ferguson mansion is one of the finest examples of Beaux Arts architecture in Louisville.
+Designed by the Dodd & Cobb architectural firm and completed in 1905, the Ferguson mansion is one of Louisville's finest examples of beaux-arts architecture.
 Built for industrialist Edwin Hite Ferguson, it showcased his success and family's social status.
 Sold to the Pearson family in the 1920s, the mansion was a funeral home for almost half a century.
-After passing through two other owners - including serving as the campaign headquarters for former Kentucky governor, John Y. Brown (b.
-1933, governor of Kentucky 1979–1983) - the Filson purchased the mansion and accompanying carriage house in 1984.
-Renovation and a stacks addition for the collection were completed in spring 1986.
-Both beautiful and functional, the Ferguson has been a wonderful home for the Filson and, in turn, by owning this historic property the Filson is assuring its preservation.
+After passing through two other owners – including serving as the campaign headquarters for former Kentucky governor John Y. Brown Jr. (b.
+1933, governor of Kentucky 1979–1983) – the Filson purchased the mansion and accompanying carriage house in 1984.
+Renovation and the addition of a stack for the collection were completed in the spring of 1986.